 As truck traffic is nearly nonexistent, hitchhiking is slow, and you’re likely to wait a few hours and be picked up either by tourists or a local car packed with people who will still make space for you (payment expected, but cheaper).

 On weekends it may be easier to hitch a ride to Bibi Fatima with locals coming from Khorog.

 There are 3 hotels in Ishkashim.

-Hanis Guest House: 140 somoni for a basic room with breakfast and dinner, or cheaper to pitch your tent outside.
+Hanis Guest House: 140 somoni for a basic, uncosy room with hard mattresses, breakfast and dinner included, or cheaper to pitch your tent outside.
 They have a functioning shower, an outside toilet, and a nice cafe/kitchen, as well as some local crafts for sale and a free box for travelers to leave extra camping gas or equipment.
 It’s big and you’ll have decent chance of meeting other travelers here.

 This is also where you’ll have the biggest chance (but no guarantee) of English-speaking staff.

 A hotel near the bazaar: 95 somoni without food, with rooms similar to Hani’s but no common area or cafe.